sh2/extension-summarize-translate-gemini/README.md

 ## Setup

-This extension can be installed from [Chrome Web Store](https://chromewebstore.google.com/detail/hmdcbbbdmfapkpdaganadiihfmdnpngi).
+This extension can be installed from [Chrome Web Store](https://chromewebstore.google.com/detail/hmdcbbbdmfapkpdaganadiihfmdnpngi) or [Microsoft Edge Add-ons](https://microsoftedge.microsoft.com/addons/detail/summarize-and-translate-w/ljmmilamifhanifgbfliknbicfjllheb).
 The following are instructions for manual installation, for development purposes.

 1. Open 'Manage Extensions' page in Google Chrome browser.